Skn0tt/datapact/paper/paper.md

 `datapact` implements a concept that _Great Expectations_ calls "Pipeline Tests".
 As opposed to unit tests, which run at development time, Pipeline Tests run while data is flowing in.

+- two different suites of tools:

+  - libraries / frameworks, that you run yourself
+    - datapact, GE, tdda
+    - easy to implement, don't require sales stuff, can be driven by dev
+  - applications that tie in with data warehouses
+    - common pitch: "datadog for data"
+    - generally does freshness checking, col count + row count
+    - some do uniqueness + nullness testing, distribution tests (checks summary stats)
+    - don't aim to serve any documentation purposes
+    - some do datadog-like alerting, e.g. based on scalar values returned from custom SQL queries

 - datapact is easy to integrate with your existing code
 - you can put it into your jupyter notebooks